KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Heroes/NPC Peacekeepers/Yasu-2.md

   - name: Channel Divinity Radiance of the Dawn
     desc: As an action, you present your holy symbol, and any magical darkness within 30 feet of you is dispelled.
 Additionally, each hostile creature within 30 feet of you must make a Constitution saving throw.
 A creature takes radiant damage equal to 2d10 + your cleric level on a failed saving throw, and half as much damage on a successful one.
 A creature that has total cover from you is not affected.
   - name: Divine Intervention
     desc: You can call on your deity to intervene on your behalf when your need is great.
 Imploring your deity's aid requires you to use your action.
-Describe the assistance you seek, and roll percentile dice.
-If you roll a number equal to or lower than your cleric level, your deity intervenes.
+Describe the assistance you seek.
+Your deity intervenes.
 The DM chooses the nature of the intervention; the effect of any cleric spell or cleric domain spell would be appropriate.
 If your deity intervenes, you can't use this feature again for 7 days.
-Otherwise, you can use it again after you finish a long rest.
 bonus_actions:
   - name: Certain spells
     desc: See spellist